Website development has a “one size fits all” problem.

 A number of websites also include links that are incredibly small, which is not helpful for those with visual impairments or mobility difficulties.
 Always ensure your links have a wide range so users can click on your links with as little hassle as possible.

 The internet should be accessible for everyone, and everyone deserves to enjoy an easy user experience.
-It’s also worth pointing out that make your website more accessible benefits everyone – descriptive links are more compelling, subtitling is best-practice and alt-tags benefit search.
+It’s also worth pointing out that making your website more accessible benefits everyone – descriptive links are more compelling, subtitling is best-practice and alt-tags benefit search.

 While the thought of checking over your website and adapting its functionality to meet your users’ needs may be daunting it is a lot easier than you may think.